 Play therapy and Cognitive therapy are two forms of therapy that have proven effective in helping survivors of child abuse.

 This field of counseling has proven rewarding to those who have a strong sense of helping children who have sustained abuse.

 During therapy, the counselor will asses the child’s progress through goals that they have set based on how old the child is and their level of development.

 Counselors may be part of a unified team that includes key social workers, nurses, and doctors.
 Often, the family of the client is supportive and wants to be involved in the therapy process.
 In cases like this, therapy will be conducted while involving the family members and children.

 Children that have found themselves victims of childhood abuse often times suffer from PTSD, anxiety or other nervous disorders.
 In therapy, children are taught how to reduce their stress and relax.
 Some counselors will seek out treatment centers that specialize in these types of therapies.

 The Need for Counseling All Survivors of Abuse

 Many survivors of abuse are now adults; this represents another major segment of the population that needs treatment.
 Traditionally, sexual abuse was underreported; unfortunately, the perceived stigma of reporting kept many people from doing so.
 Therefore, many victims have not received the treatment they need.

-Very often, adult survivors may have developed a variety of mental health issues as a result of the past abuse.
+Very often, adult survivors may have developed a variety of mental health issues as a result of past abuse.
 Often, there is the manifestation of anxiety and other neuroses.
 Depending on the person, they may be too protective of their child and others might be too distant.
-In some people they might not know what the right amount of affection is or find affection off-putting.
+Some people, they might not know what the right amount of affection is or find affection off-putting.
 Counselors are needed to help patients discover connections, or correlations, between their current issues and abuse sustained in the past.